Track, Analyze, and Visualize Web Vitals

 In summary, we can utilize Google projects like Lighthouse and Web Vitals to not only improve web page experience but also improve SEO.

 Google provides solutions to capture Web Vitals metrics as documented in the GitHub project.
-Foo aims to extend this cause with a robust solution for visualizing a historical record of Web Vitals collected in real-time.
-We provide an API and simple examples in the documentation to integrate with Web Vitals.
-Once a developer has implemented a simple front end code update, charts displaying metrics will are accessible in a dashboard.
-You can filter by OS,browser and device!
+Foo aims to extend this cause with a robust solution for visualizing a historical record of Lighthouse audits and the most recent Web Vitals data from the Chrome User Experience Report (CrUX).

 Had something else in mind?
 Whether you want higher rate limiting or custom pricing, contact us to help us come up with a plan that best meets your needs.

 First Contentful Paint (FCP) measures the time from when the page starts loading to when any part of the page's content is rendered on the screen.